Finite-time ruin probabilities of bidimensional risk models with correlated Brownian motions: Introduction

 and

-The present work is concerned with the finite-time ruin probabilities for several bidimensional risk models.
-We remark that the extension to multidimensional models is straightforward but more complicated.
-The rest of this paper consists of three sections.
-In Section 2 we review the related results after briefly introducing some preliminaries about heavy tailed distributions.
-We present our main results in Section 3 and prove them in Section 4.
+The rest of this paper is organized as follows: In Section 2, we review the related results after briefly introducing some preliminaries about heavy-tailed distributions; in Section 3, we give some definitions and lemmas; the main results and the proofs procedure are given in Section 4.

 0.2cm